Xiaomi 14 Ultra Makes A Big Entrance In The UAE For The First Time

 The Xiaomi 14 Series delivers an optimized smartphone experience through cutting-edge processors, enhanced cooling, and extended battery life.

-Both Xiaomi 14 and Xiaomi 14 Ultra feature the Snapdragon®️ 8 Gen 3 Mobile Platform, providing a 32% CPU performance boost and a 34% decrease in power consumption.
-The GPU performance sees a remarkable 34% boost with a 38% power consumption decrease compared to the previous generation.
+Both Xiaomi 14 and Xiaomi 14 Ultra feature the Snapdragon®️ 8 Gen 3 Mobile Platform, providing a 32 per cent CPU performance boost and a 34 per cent decrease in power consumption.
+The GPU performance sees a remarkable 34per cent boost with a 38 per cent power consumption decrease compared to the previous generation.
 The series is equipped with Qualcomm FastConnect 7800, introducing Wi-Fi 7 with a 320MHz capacity.
 Xiaomi 14 Ultra goes further with High Band Simultaneous (HBS) Multi-Link for revolutionary high-speed multi-device connectivity.

 Supported by the Xiaomi IceLoop cooling system, both devices ensure smooth performance in demanding scenarios like video recording, computational photography, real-time AI, and intensive gaming.
 Xiaomi 14 Ultra introduces the new Xiaomi Dual-Channel IceLoop system, dedicating a second thermal channel exclusively for the camera module to enhance photography and videography.